Best Poached Chicken Salad With Chopped Vegetables Recipes

 1 stalk celery, halved

-3 pounds chicken breasts halves, on the bone and fat trimmed
+3 pounds bone-in, skin-on chicken breast halves, fat trimmed

-5 to 6 cups chicken broth, homemade or low-sodium canned
+5 to 6 cups chicken broth, homemade or low-sodium store bought

 Steps:

-• Put the parsley, thyme, onion, carrot, celery, and chicken breasts in a medium saucepan.
-Cover with the broth, and bring just to a boil.
-Lower the heat to very low and cover.
-Poach the chicken for 20 minutes or until firm to the touch.
-Remove the pan from the heat, uncover, cool the chicken in the liquid for 30 minutes.
+• Put the parsley, thyme, onion, carrot, celery and chicken breasts in a medium saucepan.
+Cover with the broth and bring just to a boil.
+Reduce the heat to very low and cover.
+Poach the chicken until firm to the touch, about 20 minutes.
+Remove the pan from the heat, uncover and cool the chicken in the liquid for 30 minutes.

 • Transfer the chicken to a cutting board and reserve the liquid.
-Bone and skin the chicken and cut the meat into cubes.
+Bone and skin the chicken and roughly chop the meat into about 1/2-inch pieces.
 Discard the bones and skin.

 • Strain the broth and store, covered, in the refrigerator for 3 days or freeze for later use.
 Remove any fat from the surface of the broth before using.